Meet The Founder: Isis Asare

 Her journey has taken her across industries and continents from serving in the Peace Corps in Ghana, where her parents are from, to leading in the tech space at Microsoft, Shutterfly, and Brightroll.
 She also founded Sistah Sinema a film platform celebrating queer women of color.
 Sistah Sinema supported crowdfunding campaigns for queer women of color filmmakers, including Cheryl Dunye, by amplifying their projects, mobilizing community support, and helping secure funding to bring their stories to the screen.

 A lifelong bibliophile, Isis launched Sistah Scifi after a conversation about Afrofuturist literature sparked a deeper mission to amplify Black and Indigenous speculative fiction authors and build a vibrant literary community.
 In 2023, Isis Asare expanded Sistah Scifi by opening three Sistah Scifi Book Vending Machines in California and Washington, bringing these stories to even more readers.
-Isis is the contributing editor of Afrofuturism: Short Stories published by Flametree Press.

 Interviews & Media Features